Justine1010/Justine1010/README.md

 Data Scientist with 3+ years of experience in using advanced analytical techniques to solve complex business problems.
 Skilled in statistical modeling, machine learning, and data visualization.
 Proven ability to extract actionable insights from large datasets and effectively communicate findings to stakeholders.
 Proficient in Python, R, SQL, and Power BI.

-- 🔭 I’m currently exploring the intersection of AI and MLOps
+- 🔭 I’m currently exploring the intersection of AI and MLOps, LLMs (OpenAI, Stable Diffusion, Midjourney, dall-E and etc)
 - 🌱 I’m constantly learning and staying up-to-date with the latest advancements in the field
 - 💼 I'm open to new opportunities and exciting projects that push the boundaries of AI applications